NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

             *
 3. Play 3: Make it simple and intuitive
     * Checklist:
-        - [ ] Create or use an existing, simple, and flexible design style guide for the service
+        - [x] Create or use an existing, simple, and flexible design style guide for the service
-        - [ ] Use the design style guide consistently for related digital services
+        - [x] Use the design style guide consistently for related digital services
         - [ ] Give users clear information about where they are in each step of the process
-        - [ ] Follow accessibility best practices to ensure all people can use the service
+        - [x] Follow accessibility best practices to ensure all people can use the service
         - [ ] Provide users with a way to exit and return later to complete the process
-        - [ ] Use language that is familiar to the user and easy to understand
+        - [x] Use language that is familiar to the user and easy to understand
-        - [ ] Use language and design consistently throughout the service, including online and offline touch points
+        - [x] Use language and design consistently throughout the service, including online and offline touch points
     * Key Questions:
         * What primary tasks are the user trying to accomplish?
             * Access a list of drugs, an item detail page for selected drug, and a dynamic visual of summary                             counts/statistics.
         * Is the language as plain and universal as possible?
-            *
+            * yes
         * Why does the user want or need this service?
             * The user wants this service so that he or she may efficiently access a drug database, see their documented                after effects, and then cross check with patient or project history and see if the drug is compatible.
         * What languages is your service offered in?